Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/rp-converter.md

     ![Initialized converters](../Images/rp-converter/after-initialize.png)

-    Click a converter to see the list of items that a converter is about to convert.
+    Click a converter to check the list of items that a converter is about to convert.

     ![Converter detailed view](../Images/rp-converter/converter-detailed-view.png)

     **Yellow icon**: a yellow icon next to an element indicates that a user action might be required to run the conversion.
-Hover the mouse pointer over the icon to see the description of the issue.
+Hover the mouse pointer over the icon to check the description of the issue.

 5. Click **Convert Assets** to start the conversion process.